j-d0g/mistral-7b-nli/project_blog.md

 This iterative process demonstrates the importance of data quality and diversity.
 Addressing the shortcomings of the initial data generation (via reflection) was more impactful than simply increasing model capacity through higher LoRA ranks.

+5.  **Revisiting Larger Scale with Stability (Ongoing Success):**
+    *   **Hypothesis Revisited:** Based on the complexity introduced by the reflected data (diverse, potentially conflicting reasoning) and the observation that even simpler models kept improving past epoch 1, the hypothesis that more capacity (`r=32/a=64`) and longer training were needed gained strength.
+    *   **Key Insight:** The initial failure with larger batch sizes/higher rank likely stemmed from instability caused by the noisy/complex nature of the combined dataset.
+    *   **The Fix:** The larger scale experiment was re-run, but this time incorporating crucial stability measures:
+        *   **Increased Effective Batch Size (e.g., to 64):** To average out noise from diverse examples within each batch.
+        *   **Gradient Clipping:** To prevent gradient explosions.
+        *   **Lower Learning Rate:** Tuned appropriately for the larger batch size and potential noise.
+    *   **Outcome:** This refined, stabilized approach with higher rank (`r=32/a=64`) and larger effective batch size is currently yielding the best training results, validating the hypothesis that the complex reflected dataset benefits from more capacity *when training is properly stabilized*.
+    *   **(Note:** This clarifies the final choice of `r=32/a=64` documented elsewhere - it wasn't just arbitrary but the result of iterative refinement and adding necessary stability controls).

+This iterative process highlights the interplay between data complexity, model capacity, and training stability.
+The reflection data necessitated not just more capacity, but also careful tuning of batch size and regularization techniques.

+### Navigating Label Disagreement: A Core Challenge

+A significant challenge arose from the ~30% of examples where the initial `open-mistral-7b` model's prediction disagreed with the provided dataset label.
+This led to a critical decision point with several options:

+1.  **Keep Original:** Trust the model's reasoning (which often seemed plausible) and keep the original prediction/thought, despite disagreeing with the label.
+2.  **Omit:** Discard these disagreeing examples entirely.
+3.  **Correct Naturally:** Attempt to guide the model towards generating a new thought process that naturally leads to the *correct* label, without explicitly forcing it.
+4.  **Correct Forcefully:** Provide the model with the *correct* label and instruct it to generate a reasoning path for it.

+Initially, options 1 and 2 were appealing, as personal review often sided with the model's logic over the dataset label, suggesting potential label subjectivity or ambiguity.
+However, acknowledging the coursework requirement to treat the dataset as the **"gold standard"** and maximize performance on its hidden test set, a pragmatic decision was made.
+The objective shifted from finding absolute NLI truth to effectively learning the dataset's specific (potentially imperfect) mapping.
+This converted a subjective debate into a tractable ML problem for the task context.

+An attempt was made to implement **Option 3** using an iterative self-scoring and self-improvement pipeline.
+The idea was to use automated scoring and repeated prompting (with increasingly powerful models) to gently nudge the reasoning towards the correct label.
+This proved **prohibitively expensive and often ineffective**.
+For many examples, even powerful models struggled to find a coherent, natural reasoning path to the target label, reinforcing suspicions about label quality and highlighting the limits of purely automated refinement in such cases.

+This led to the **final reflection strategy (`scripts/generate_thoughts_reflected.py`)**, which represents a **hybrid of Options 3 and 4**.
+It *forcefully* provides the target label (acknowledging the gold standard constraint) but *also* provides the original flawed reasoning as context (aiming for a more natural, contextual correction).
+This proved to be a more effective and efficient compromise, allowing the project to leverage the full dataset while attempting to generate the most plausible reasoning *given* the target label.

+The process of identifying this issue, experimenting with solutions, and adapting the strategy based on empirical results (including the costly failure of Option 3) was a key learning experience, ultimately leading to a more robust data generation pipeline better suited to addressing the early overfitting issues encountered with the initial, smaller dataset.

+### Reflection Prompting Deep Dive: Guiding Nemo

+Choosing *how* to prompt the reflection model (`open-mistral-nemo`) was a critical decision point.
+Two main options were considered:

+1.  **Simple Correction:** Provide the premise, hypothesis, and the *true label*, asking for a new thought process similar to the initial generation.
+2.  **Guided Reflection:** Provide the premise, hypothesis, true label, *and the original incorrect thought process* from `open-mistral-7b`.
+Explicitly ask the model to analyze the initial mistake and generate a corrected reasoning path.

+Option 2 was chosen for several reasons:

+*   **Addressing Subjectivity:** Given that the dataset labels sometimes felt subjective (and the initial 7B reasoning often seemed plausible even when wrong), merely providing the true label risked the reflection model generating forced, unnatural reasoning just to match the target.
+We often agreed more with the 7B model's initial prediction than the label itself.
+*   **Correcting Logic, Not Just Label:** By showing Nemo the flawed 7B logic, the prompt encouraged it to identify *where* the reasoning failed and construct a fundamentally sounder path to the correct label, rather than just any path.
+*   **Leveraging Nemo's Strength for the Reflection Task:** This complex task of analyzing another model's error and performing a grounded correction required a stronger reasoning engine.
+The act of reflection itself demands a capacity to understand diverse viewpoints and identify subtle logical gaps, necessitating a model like `open-mistral-nemo` (12B) with a broader knowledge base and more flexible reasoning capabilities.
+It needed the "open-mindedness" to see paths the smaller 7B model might have missed.
+It wasn't just about general strength, but suitability for this specific meta-reasoning task.
+Nemo wasn't used for initial generation precisely because its more detailed reasoning often led to lower alignment with the dataset's simpler logic preference.
+Using it here allowed its power to be focused on the most challenging examples, guided by the 7B's prior attempt.
+*   **Mimicking Style:** The hope was that by seeing the 7B's (flawed) attempt, Nemo could use its sophistication to generate a corrected reasoning chain that still somewhat mimicked the desired concise style, rather than defaulting to an overly complex explanation.

+This approach represents a deliberate attempt to inject higher-quality reasoning specifically where the initial, simpler model failed, tackling the difficult tail end of the data distribution.

 ### The Interplay of LR, Batch Size, and Warmup

 Further tuning revealed significant instability and sensitivity related to the learning rate schedule, particularly the warmup phase, when adjusting other parameters like batch size or total training duration: